 I decided on the Aviation Cocktail because it is one of the most written and thoroughly dissected cocktails on the Internet.
-It is a very simple cocktail, created sometime in the 1930’s and comes in a standard recipe and a few modified recipes.
+It is a very simple cocktail, with an origin sometime in the 1930s.
+It comes in a standard recipe and a few modified recipes.
 The standard Aviation combines Gin, Maraschino Liqueur and fresh lemon juice.
 The simplicity makes this drink elegant, the combination of flavours makes it unique.
 But does it perform and live up to the hype?
 Let’s see.

 The flavour is best described as sweet and sour with a slightly medicinal flavour, in a good way, with a bit of spiciness coming through in the finish.

 This Aviation isn’t bad, but when you surf around the Internet you’d think this was the be-all-and-end-all cocktail.
 Would I use it as a drink to convert someone from a Vodka Martini?
 Probably not, there might be too much flavour for them.
 Is it better than a Manhattan?
 Nope.
 Does it at least have potential?
 Definitely.
 This is a good cocktail, but it seems to lack something, well at least for me.

 There are alternative Aviation recipes, and the one using Creme de Violette may be worth experimenting with.
 Dam, it looks like I’ll need to go on another spirit hunt because I don’t have any Creme de Violette in my inventory.
 Well, you gotta do, what you gotta do, if you want a great drink!

 If you liked the Aviation Cocktail you might also like the French Martini